ZakSchenck/polyscript-js/README.md

 * Traversing the AST with better contexual knowledge
 * More accurate translations
 * More language support
-* Backend allowing users to save code snippets (Most likely GO).
+* Backend allowing users to save code snippets.

 ## Challenges & Complexities
 ### During this project I had to create several algorithms ESPECIALLY in my AST Traversal.